 Majaku is next up on our list of alien Saga foods.
 This Saga alien is referred to as majaku and also anajako.
 This creature is a little easier on the eyes, as it’s similar in appearance to a lobster, with the face a bit like a crab with long extended pincers.
 It has a soft, brown-colored shell that can be eaten.
 It’s often enjoyed in the same way as soft-shell crab, fried and eaten whole, grilled, as well as in sashimi form.

-This Saga food is a type of shellfish that is similar in appearance to a clam, except it has a slight grotesque looking vent that protrudes out that’s a brown-blackish color.
+This Saga food is a type of shellfish that is similar in appearance to a clam, except it has a slightly grotesque-looking vent that protrudes out that’s a brown-blackish color.
 The vent of the umitake looks a bit like a clam’s tongue, and if you haven’t watched those videos online of a clam’s tongue licking up salt, I’d highly recommend you go and watch that now, it’s pretty crazy.
 Anyway, the meat within the shell of this alien Saga food is similar to a scallop, being white in color with some brown meaty flesh.
 When caught fresh, it’s enjoyed as sushi or sashimi.
-This is quite the rare delicacy now as there is only a small number being caught today.
+This is quite a rare delicacy now as there is only a small number being caught today.

 Etsu is a type of Japanese anchovy and is harvested from late spring to early summer and is found in the sea and rivers around Japan.
 It’s a staple in Saga cuisine and can be enjoyed as sashimi, sushi, boiled or fried.
 The whole fish can be eaten, including the bones and it pairs great as a fried, salty snack enjoyed with a cold pint of beer.
 If you don’t want to eat the bones, it can be filleted and then the meat can be mixed in tadesu (water, pepper, and vinegar) and then added to soup for a refreshing, light umami hit.

 So, there you have it, the top five alien Saga foods that you must try on your trip to Saga to get fully involved with the local Saga cuisine.
-From a toothy, prehistoric alien-looking warasubo, to the amphibious mutsugoro fish that can walk, climb, and jump on land.
+From a toothy, prehistoric alien-looking warasubo eel, to the amphibious mutsugoro fish that can walk, climb, and jump on land.
 The Ariake Sea sure does have some pretty unique sights to behold once the tide goes out and the mudflats are exposed.
 Despite their alien appearance, these sea creatures are a delicious treat to eat in all their shapes and sizes.
 Why not give these weird Japanese foods a try, it’ll make for a great story back home and you might even enjoy it!